-So, now that Britain has detached itself democratically from the European Union, ideologically from the 21st century and momentarily from governance, here is a guide to any Europeans visiting the city of London.
-While London voted to remain overall, there are still 1.5 million who wished to leave, so…
+Since Britain has detached itself democratically from the European Union, ideologically from the 21st century and momentarily from governance, here is a guide to any Europeans visiting London.
+While the city voted to remain overall, there are still 1.5 million who wished to leave, so…

 1. Carry herbs and garnish at all times